Last updated on May 11th, 2022

 Cantilever retaining walls are designed for deep excavations with heights of up to 18ft.
-The average cost of a cantilever retaining wall ranges between £225m2 and £250m2.

 Criblock retaining walls are a form of gravity retaining wall built from either concrete or timber frames.
-Criblock frames lock into each other before being filled with stone.
+These frames lock into each other before being filled with stone.
 These are the average costs for a criblock retaining wall:

 Retaining walls will all come in different lengths, widths and heights depending on what you are trying to retain.
-For the purpose of this exercise we will take a 1m tall, 3m long retaining wall as the example for average costs as follows.
+For the purpose of this exercise, we will take a 1m tall, 3m long retaining wall as the example for average costs as follows.